 I started my Medium journey on August 23rd, 2022.
-In the first 90 days, I was able to acquire approximately 4,644 reads and 39 followers with 28 articles.
-In that article, I also mentioned that I planned to release “content that may change everything”.
+In the first 90 days, I acquired approximately 4,644 reads and 39 followers with 28 stories.
+In the previous story of this series, I also mentioned that I plan to release “content that may change everything”.
 However, I have yet to release that content as I await important decisions from two entities.

 All I know is that — throughout this entire incident — the apartment complex lost three employees from management.
-So I’ve won… But at what cost?
+So I’ve won… But at what cost?— Resolving “The Incident”

 Here’s what happened.
 I signed a lease with no security deposit required.
-On the date of move-in, we provided the employees the first month of rent via check.
-The accounting of this exchange was mishandled by multiple parties for a multitude of reasons.
-Regardless of any other factors, the verdict was clear: I paid for the first month of rent.
+We gave the employees the first month of rent via check on the move-in date.
+Multiple parties mishandled the accounting of this exchange for a multitude of reasons.
+Regardless of other factors, the verdict was clear: I paid for the first month of rent.
 Therefore, the applied late fee was ILLEGAL.

-I must add that the property management company has continued to churn employees; regardless of my intervention with them.
-Such that I would also NOT be surprised if there is conflict within the company between employees and upper management.
-Regardless, I would only be discussing these incidents if they were relevant to the time period this article is about.
+I must add that the property management company continues to churn employees, regardless of my intervention with them.
+So I would NOT be surprised if there is a conflict between employees and upper management.
+In any case, I only discuss these incidents because they are relevant to this story’s time period.
 So what is going on now?

-I received a notification regarding a payment for certain utilities: A $10 water bill.
+I received a notification regarding payment for certain utilities: A $10 water bill.
 A $10 trash service that I don’t use.
-Then $7 more for… pest control?
-Of course, this charge refers to the spraying of the unit for cockroaches that I dealt with at move-in: The ones that kept me up at night to create the “Uber Was Hacked” article.
-Perhaps, there would be no issue if this fee was a one-time charge.
-However, it’s marked as recurring even though that service has stopped.
+Then, $7 more for… pest control?
+Of course, this charge refers to the spraying for cockroaches I dealt with at move-in: The ones that kept me up at night to create the “Uber Was Hacked” story.

 Of the 2,300 views, 81% come from Medium’s distribution algorithm.
-That’s because this article maintains 3,521 minutes(58+ hours) of Member Reading Time.
+That’s because this story maintains 3,521 minutes(58+ hours) of Member Reading Time.
 To put this in perspective, that’s 3 times more than the combined member reading time of “Uber Was Hacked” and “One Line to Debug Your CSS Issues”!
-What is the significance of this story’s performance?
+So what is the significance of this story’s performance?
 People want to be entertained.

 A Logical Conundrum